zphuc/CarND-LaneLines-P1/README.md

 1. Extrapolate to the top and bottom of the lane.
-2. Average the lines for the left line vs. the right line by their slope ((y2-y1)/(x2-x1))
+2. Average the lines for the left line vs. the right line by their slope ((y2-y1)/(x2-x1)) Moreover, I also adopted the ranges of the slopes from 15deg to 75deg to limit the error lines

 Follow images show results how the pipeline works.

 Orginal image

 <img src="test_images_out/s0.png" width="480" alt="Combined Image" />